 There are partisan differences that have been consistent over time.
 Most Democratic voters prefer higher taxes and more services, most Republicans prefer lower taxes and fewer services, and independents’ preferences are less consistently on one side or the other.

 A majority of voters favor allowing gay and lesbian couples to marry.
 This represents a recent shift in attitudes toward same-sex marriage.
 When the PPIC Statewide Survey first asked the question in 2000, 39% of voters were in favor and 55% were opposed.
 The margin narrowed over the next decade until 2010, when 51% favored legalizing same-sex marriage for the first time.
-Today, a record 58% of registered voters are in favor, while 36% are opposed.
+Today, a record-high 65% of registered voters are in favor, while 31% are opposed.

-For many years there was a strong partisan divide on same-sex marriage, with majorities of Democrats and independents in favor and Republicans opposed.
-But Republicans are now closely divided (46% in favor, 49% opposed).
-Remarkably, Republican support has doubled since October 2008—just before the passage of Proposition 8—and has jumped 16 points since January 2013.
+For many years there was a strong partisan divide on same-sex marriage, with majorities of Democrats and independents in favor and most Republicans opposed.
+Although a slim majority of Republicans (53%) continue to oppose same-sex marriage, Republican support has nearly doubled (from 23% to 44%) since October 2008—just before the passage of Proposition 8—and has jumped 14 points since January 2013.